stagfoo/cover/README.md

 ---

 # What is it
-- a website to store youtube videos inside images using stegonography
+- a encoder to store youtube videos inside images using stegonography
 - a player on the website will take out the url from the image and play it

 # Why make this?